vishal-m25/Obsidian/Learnings/java/java.md

 - To avoid complex implementation of anonymous class lambda expression was introduced.
 - Since anonymous class creates a separate java file for each one .
 - So to deal it functionally and to pass code/logic as data lambda expression was introduced.
-- Lambda expressions are liked to a functional interface (Single Abstract Method)
+- Lambda expressions are linked to a functional interface (Single Abstract Method)
-- It only captures effectively final variables.
+- __Created as an alternative for complex anonymous class__
+- Variables that are either final or effectively final can only be used inside the definition
+- ==**this**== and ==**super**== can also be used inside the definition only when it refers to the enclosing class.

+**Disadvantages**
+- Readability reduces for bigger logics/code.
+- Cannot reuse
+- Hard to refactor
+- Hard to debug

 ```java
 Runnable r = () -> System.out.println("Hello");
 r.run();